BenyDZ/Linkedin-Scrapper/README.md

 `search_by_name_and_key_word()`, take the full name of the person and a key word.
 Note that the key word is optionally.But we recommend you to use a keyword to refine the search, we only take into account the first result of the search.

 ### Experiences
-This function scrape all experiences they have.. `get_experiences()`, it return a list of job titles and companies like `ceo, google`.
+This function scrape all experiences they have.. `get_experiences()`, it return a list of dictionaries.

 ### skills
 This function scrape all skills they have. `get_skills()`, return a list of skills.

 ### Training
-This function scrape all of they training they have doing. `get_training()`, return a list of school names, degrees and domains like `Marien-Ngouaby University, Master, Software Engineering`.
+This function scrape all of they training they have doing. `get_training()`, return a list of dictionaries.

 ### Knowledge and tools
 This function scrape all knowledge of sector and tools they know. `get_knowledges_tools()`, return a list of knowledges and/or tools.

 ### Contacts
-This function scrape all availlable contact on they profil. ``get_contacts()``,  return a list of dictionary for each type of contact like phone or email.
+This function scrape all availlable contact on they profil. ``get_contacts()``,  return a list of dictionaries.

 ## Drivers
 Don't need to have any driver exe files.
 Just enter a driver name and it will be installed.